Table of Contents

 Elevate your leadership skills without any hiccups.
 Sign up for our assortment of ILM Level 4 Courses and boost your career!

-A Fishbone Diagram, also known as an Ishikawa Diagram, is a visual tool used to identify, explore, and display the possible causes of a specific problem.
-The striking name originates from the fact that the diagram resembles a fish skeleton, with the spine representing the problem and the bones depicting the categories of potential causes.
+A Fishbone Diagram, also known as an Ishikawa Diagram, is a visual tool used to identify and display the possible reasons of a specific problem.
+The striking name originates from the fact that the diagram is like a fish skeleton, with the spine representing the problem and the bones depicting the categories of potential causes.

 The common categories of causes include: